Daredevil collected editions: Volume 1 (1964-1998)

 After Miller, Ann Nocenti became the first woman to write the character, inventing the villain, Typhoid Mary, and redefining the role of Murdock's love interest, Karen Page.
-Described as "Daredevil’s Most Underrated Writer", Nocenti "reimagined Karen Page as a three-dimensional character who was just as heroic, if not more, than Daredevil himself".
+Described as "Daredevil's Most Underrated Writer", Nocenti "reimagined Karen Page as a three-dimensional character who was just as heroic, if not more, than Daredevil himself".
 This was in contrast to Miller's depiction that made "Karen undesirable and a damsel in distress, incapable of helping herself or anyone else around her."

-As well as the below, the full run of Volume One is being reproduced through Marvel's Epic Collection.
+As well as the below, the full run of Volume One was reproduced through Marvel's Epic Collection.